Electric bicycles

 dynamo/motor driving the back wheel directly, simply by pressing on the

-the hub of an electric bike and you'll see it's much fatter and bulkier
+the hub of an electric bike and probably you'll see it's much fatter and bulkier

 Photo: Left: The hub motor of an electric bike.
-Note the
+Right: If you took off the casing,

-like an ordinary hub, only somewhat more bulky.
+like an ordinary bicycle hub, but look closer and you'll find it's a lot more bulky.

 Frame